 The The Scholarship Book for 2013-14 has been updated again!
 The dates that are highlighted in green are current.
 The links to the scholarship applications are live, just browse, click and apply!
 (Even the ones that are not updated yet are usually still valid links.)
 Scholarships are arranged by application due date.
 Some have rolling dates and some have multiple dates so look closely!!
-Seniors, don't stop now, there is plenty of time to apply for many good scholarships!
+Seniors, don't stop now, there is still time to apply for many good scholarships!
 Juniors, get a jump on your own list of scholarships for next year!
 See Mrs. Mongeon in the College & Career Center if you have questions or need clarification!

 FALL 2013 COLLEGE WORKSHOP SERIES

-Click here for the handout to post on your refrigerator!
 These are an excellent resource for Juniors and Seniors (and their parents), but all grade levels are welcome to attend!
 The workshops are presented by Bearden Guidance and Bearden PTSO Parent to Parent!

 Make plans now to attend these informative sessions that will help de-mystify the college application process!
 All workshops take place promptly at 6:00 p.m. in the BHS library, unless otherwise noted!